 As we all know, our planet is in a dire state due to overconsumption and a rapidly growing human population.
 This is especially true for the aquatic environment.
 Unknown to most however, is that water covers a whopping 71% of our planet, with our oceans and seas containing over 96% of the world's water.
-Due to the depth of our oceans, the livable volume that they represent is 900 times larger than the livable habitat of all our combined terrestrial environments.
-Yet, we comparatively know very little of the aquatic environment: over 80% of our oceans remain unmapped and only 5% of the seafloor has been properly topographically imaged, leaving 65% of our planet's surface largely unexplored.
+Due to the depth of our oceans, the livable volume that they represent is 900 times larger than the livable habitat of all our combined terrestrial environment: over 80% of our oceans remain unmapped and only 5% of the seafloor has been properly topographically imaged, leaving 65% of our planet's surface largely unexplored.